Steven Choi

-Steven Seokho Choi (Korean: 최석호; born January 15, 1944) is an American politician who served as a member of the California State Assembly representing the 68th Assembly District from 2016 to 2022.
-A Republican from Orange County, California, he previously served two terms as Mayor of Irvine, California.
-In 1998, he became the first Asian-American elected to the Irvine Unified School Board and served two consecutive terms there before becoming the first Asian American to have been elected to a four-year term on the Irvine City Council and one of two Korean Americans on the council.
+Steven Seokho Choi (Korean: 최석호; born January 15, 1944) is a Korean American politician serving as a California State Senator, representing the 37th District since December 2, 2024.
+A Republican from Orange County, California, he previously served three terms as a California State Assemblymember representing the 68th Assembly District from 2016 to 2022.

+Choi previously served two terms as Mayor of Irvine, California from 2012 to 2016.
+From 2004 to 2012, he served two terms on the Irvine City Council, where he was the first Asian American to have been elected to a four-year term.
+In 1998, Choi became the first Asian-American elected to the Irvine United School Board, leaving in the middle of his second term when he was elected to the City Council.

 Early life and education

-Steven Choi was born in 1944 in Naju area of Jollanamdo, South Korea during Japanese occupation of Korea.
+Steven Choi was born in 1944 in Naju, Zenranan Province, Korea, Empire of Japan (now in South Korea).
 Choi earned his B.A. from Kyung Hee University in 1966.
 In August 1968, Choi moved from South Korea to the United States as a Peace Corps language instructor for the United States Department of State.
 He then continued his post-graduate education, earning his master's degree in library science from Louisiana State University in 1971 and Ph.D. in library and information science at the University of Pittsburgh in 1976.